Consistency of option prices under bid-ask spreads: The consistency problem under bid-ask spreads

-We now define semi-static trading strategies in the bank account, the underlying asset, and the call options.
+Conversely, assume now that the given prices are $\epsilon$-consistent.
+For $t\in\mathcal T^*$, define~$\mu_t$ as the law of $D(t)S_t^C,$ and $\nu_t$ as the law of~$S_t^*$.
+It is then very easy to see that the stated conditions are satisfied.
+As for the finite support condition, note that the probability space in Definition~\ref{def:model} is finite. \end{proof} To prepare for the central notions of model-independent and weak arbitrage, we now define semi-static trading strategies in the bank account, the underlying asset, and the call options.
 Here, semi-static means that the position in the call options is fixed at time zero.
-The definition is model-independent; as soon as a model (in the sense of Definition~\ref{def:model}) is chosen, the number of risky shares at time~$t$, e.g., becomes
+The definition is model-independent; as soon as a model (in the sense of Definition~\ref{def:model}) is chosen, the number of risky shares in the $t$-the trading period, e.g., becomes

 \begin{definition} \begin{enumerate} \item A \emph{semi-static portfolio}, or \emph{semi-static trading strategy}, is a triple